 Gooch did not enjoy his time in Brooklyn very much, as evidenced by one story that was often retold in future years.
 An argument arose (the accounts vary as to which player) over a ball-strike call with veteran home plate umpire Bill Klem.
 Klem supposedly left it to Johnny to second him about whether the pitch was over the plate, but Johnny retorted, “Alibi your own rotten decisions, I’ve got troubles of my own.”

 The following April he was traded on Opening Day to the Cincinnati Reds for Val Picinich, who’d held out and refused to sign a contract with Cincinnati.
-Gooch later explained that he’d had his own salary disagreements with Pittsburgh owner Barney Dreyfuss, which he believed had made him persona non grata.
+Gooch later explained that he’d had his own salary disagreements with Pittsburgh owner Barney Dreyfuss, which he believed had made him persona non grata with other clubs.
 Rube Ehrhardt was the key part of the deal, joining Gooch in departing Brooklyn.
 Johnny had managed one at-bat before the trade, but made an out.
 With the Reds he came to the plate 313 times and hit for an even .300 average.
 That may have seemed like a nice way to end a career; he announced in early October that he’d accepted a business position and was retiring from the game.
 The way Johnny told it, he may have been traded because Brooklyn manager Wilbert Robinson was a little too sensitive.
 “If there was anything he didn’t appreciate,” Gooch was quoted as saying, “it was a laugh.
 He said something wild one day and I laughed.
 He pointed to me and told one of the coaches, ‘That’s enough of him.’
 Four days later, I was with the Reds.”

 Though he may have laughed at the wrong time, in general he was “a big burly fellow, short on conversation and long on action.”
 He was also the “champion tobacco chewer of all time.”
 After June 1929, for a couple of years Gooch began drinking, as he and his wife had suffered the loss of their three-year-old son, Skippy, who had fallen and hurt his chin.
 He was given a tetanus shot, but the shot produced what proved a fatal reaction.
 Gooch raced home by airplane but arrived too late to see his boy before he died.